Professor Jason Hall-Spencer

 Invited keynotes, lectures and policy workshops since 2008.

-Invited Lecture, Identification of nongeniculate Corallinaceae.
-Seaweeds Course, Marine Biological Association, 18 March 2013.
+Identification of nongeniculate Corallinaceae.
+Seaweeds Course, Marine Biological Association, 18 Mar 2013.

 Policy workshop.
 Ocean acidification effects on fisheries and aquaculture.
 IAEA Monaco, 11-13 Nov 2012.